tranhelen/tranhelen/_posts/2017-01-09-seniorvsjuniorthinker.md

 - blog
 - design
 layout: post
+twitter_desc: A break-down of the difference between a junior and a senior designer.
+twitter_image: 71-00card.jpg
 ---

 Design is a long education in how to critically think about a problem.
 The difference between a Junior and Senior is rarely ever about the craft or practical skill-set; likely the easiest comparison but very rarely the right one to make when assessing effectiveness.